SuperFriendlyMan/Bates-burn-rate-calc/README.txt

 Files MUST be in the directory you're executing the command from.
 This is only for a BATES propellant grain, and operates under the assumption that the throat area does not erode.

+The output file will compare your entered initial web thickness (difference between the outer and inner diameter of the grain) to the total accounted burn distance.
+These should be near each other to ensure a good approximation.
+If they aren't, input a different initial burn distance.

 Inputs and corresponding units for config file are as follows:

 #  - Number of propellant segments (N)